quang-do-se/spring-cert/09-spring-boot-basics.md

 spring.datasource.url=jdbc:postgresql://localhost/databasename?currentSchema=<default-schema-name>
 ```

-Note that in some databases, MySQL for example, database is equivalent to schema and the default schema is specified by the “databasename” part of the datasource URL in the example above.
+Note that in some databases, MySQL for example, database is equivalent to schema and the default schema is specified by the "databasename" part of the datasource URL in the example above.
 A datasource URL for MySQL would thus look like this:

 ```
 spring.datasource.url=jdbc:mysql://localhost/<default-schema-name>